Techtonica/curriculum/sass/sass.md

 ### Check for Understanding

-Apprentices will add two to three partials, mixins, and file imports to stylesheets.
+Add two to three partials, mixins, and file imports to stylesheets and show another apprentice the before and after.